 Thing to do in Chiang Mai

 - Explore the temples – Chiang Mai has some gorgeous temples to explore and, if you head to them early, you can find them a lot quieter than temples in Bangkok.
 Wat Phra That Doi Suthep is a gorgeous place to visit.
+Exploring the temples is a must on your Chiang Mai Itinerary, even if you have explored the temples in Bangkok.

 - Wiang Kum Kam – this is an underground ancient city in the countryside outside of Chiang Mai.
 It is a great place to explore and you can even take a horse-led carriage around the ruins.